 More nutrients mean more nutrient density, with higher micro-nutrient concentrations per calorie being the key factor in “healthy” and “clean” foods.

-You’ll see high nutrient-density in the foods you might already consider to be healthy: salmon, veggies, salads, eggs, and so on.
+You’ll see high nutrient density in the foods you might already consider healthy: salmon, veggies, salads, eggs, and so on.

-These are going to be a big player in an effective ketogenic diet because they balance up the macro-nutrients you want – fats and protein – with the vitamins and minerals your body needs.
+These will be a big player in an effective ketogenic diet because they balance the macro-nutrients you want – fats and protein – with the vitamins and minerals your body needs.

 Food Volume and Satiety

-If you’re trying to lose weight, being full more often is going to be an easy way to improve your experience and make it sustainable.
+If you’re trying to lose weight, being full more often will be an easy way to improve your experience and make it sustainable.

-This is about the sheer size and volume of food, especially when compared to the calories and macro-nutrients that they provide.
+This is about the sheer size and volume of food, especially compared to the calories and macro-nutrients they provide.

-These also tend to be high in nutrients, but there are examples that are primarily “fillers” like lettuce which are more important for being filling than being nutritious.
+These also tend to be high in nutrients, but some examples are primarily “fillers,” like lettuce which are more important for filling than being nutritious.

 If you’re struggling with the ketogenic diet and feel that energy-dense fats aren’t filling you up, food volume is an easy way to improve your habits.

 The way that the ketogenic diet works do not circumvent the way that dietary macros work.

 It’s a way of making the right macros work for you and ensuring that you’re as efficient as possible with all of them – rather than carbohydrate-dependence.

-A newcomer to keto is going to make some great behavioral progress and become more fat-efficient, but this isn’t the whole diet.
+A newcomer to keto will make some great behavioral progress and become more fat-efficient, but this isn’t the whole diet.

 Keto is a great start, but without accounting for the macro-nutrients “under the hood,” you’re likely to plateau and waste your time and effort without the progress to show.

-A keto diet is not magic – it’s just a diet – but the way that you approach it can elevate it to a huge boost to your health.
+A keto diet is not magic – it's just a diet – but how you approach it can elevate your health to a huge boost.

 Tell us what you think and what macro-nutrient changes have been key for you!